A lower bound of the crossing number of composite knots: Estimation of the number of crossings

-As an example, consider a $0$-handle $B$ with model $X_3$.
+As an example, consider a 0-handle $B$ with model $X_3$.
 Then $B\cap\partial M_i''$ contains three components, where the top one and the bottom one are horizontal disks and the middle one consists of two horizontal disks and one vertical disk.
 Assume that $B$ has the picture in Figure~\ref{fig:case1}, then the three components can be shown as in the left, right, and middle pictures in Figure~\ref{fig:DinX3}, respectively.
-In each of them, there is at most one arc, whose endpoints come from the arcs in adjacent $1$-handles.
+In each of them, there is at most one arc, whose endpoints come from the arcs in adjacent 1-handles.
 Then we can assume that the possible arcs in the middle disk and the bottom disk have disjoint projections, because in the boundary of the projection of $B$, the arcs have unlinked pairs of endpoints.
-Since together with the arc from $K$ there are at most four arcs in $B$, the minimum number of crossings is at most $5$.
+Now, if the number of crossings is minimal, then each pair of the arcs in $B$ gives at most one crossing.
+Since together with $K\cap B$, there are at most four arcs in $B$, the minimum number of crossings is at most $5$.

-The cases for $0$-handles with the other models can by analyzed similarly.
-Below we finish the estimation of $c(K_i)$.
-By the above three steps, we can have a specific diagram $D_i$ of $K_i$.
-We need to count the number of crossings in all $D_i$.
+The cases of other models given in Table~\ref{tab:0-Model} can be analyzed in a similar way, or can be obtained just by enumeration.
+We leave the details to the readers.

+{\bf Step 4.} We show the required upper bound on $c(K_1)+\cdots+c(K_n)$.
+By the step, we can finish the proof of Theorem~\ref{thm:main}.

+Now, for each $1\leq i\leq n$, we have modified $A_i''\subset M_i''$ and found some simple $\mu_i$ so that $p(A_i'')\cup p(\mu_i)$ gives a specific diagram of $K_i$ in $S_0$.
+We denote the diagram by $D_i$.
+Here, note that if we replaced two arcs by one as shown in Figure~\ref{fig:subarc}, then we actually first picked some $\mu_{i,j}$ and then applied an isotopy.